idio-lang/guide/idio-source/shell.rst

   * an (an appropriately directioned) string handle

-  * a string which will be opened in the appropriate direction
+  * a string indicating a file name which will be opened in the appropriate direction

   * ``#n`` meaning :file:`/dev/null` will be opened in the appropriate direction